NaturalHistoryMuseum/linnaeus/README.md

 ![CLI usage](cli.png)

-An animated example of using the CLI and the expected output can be found the example README.
+An animated example of using the CLI and the expected output can be found [here](example/demo.svg).

 ## Utilities